 The starting point was an acknowledgment that it’s pretty tough working in the NHS at the moment.
 The official statistics show that there’s never been as much pressure on services and that demand is increasing relentlessly.
 The metrics around things like A&E waiting times, cancelled operations and waiting lists don’t make comfortable reading and many trusts are now grappling with increasingly difficult finances.
 Given these challenges, it’s more important than ever to demonstrate value and highlight results across the organisation.
 As part of a workshop session several people wondered if we’re doing enough as a profession around this?

-Effective communications sit at the heart of how the NHS engages with patients, communities and staff so the day set out to explore how practitioners can successfully contribute to their organisations at a strategic level.Head of communications and marketing
+Effective communications sit at the heart of how the NHS engages with patients, communities and staff so the day set out to explore how practitioners can successfully contribute to their organisations at a strategic level.Deputy director of communications

 Ranjeet Kaile, director of communications and stakeholder engagement at South West London and St George's Trust presented a new piece of work that focused on a new reputation and trust dashboard.
 He argued the case for a much more scientific and measurable approach that would have parity with reporting used by other professions at board level.
 As ever the difficulty comes in linking outcomes with outputs and pulling together a range of complex and often tangential factors.
 The workshop included lots of exciting work currently in development including a better career framework, new ideas for improving diversity in NHS communications and a national council to evaluate work and provide best practice guidance.
 Kerry Beadling-Barron, director at Mid Nottinghamshire Integrated Care Partnership argued that we need to be braver and also more honest about reporting back, even when things don’t work.
 That’s why a regular dashboard is an important step for the board and the whole organisation.
 Having the confidence to properly measure all work takes courage.
 HR, for example, will still report on a recruitment campaign even if it doesn’t get the hoped for result.